efremidze/NumPad/README.md

 ## Overview

-`NumPad` is an number pad inspired by Square's design.
+`NumPad` is a number pad inspired by Square's design.

 ![NumPad Screenshot](Screenshots/example.gif)